The-Forbidden-Trove/tft-data-prices/README.md

 # TFT Data Prices

 These are Path of Exile pricing data crunched from our Discord Server and generate outputs to TFT pricing channels.
 Most of the data are only available exclusively from TFT such as
-- harvest crafts
+- Harvest Crafts
-- services (betrayal benchcrafts, temple benchcrafts)
+- Services (betrayal benchcrafts, temple benchcrafts)
-- compasses (sextant mod)
+- Compasses (Sextant mod)
-- heist contracts
+- Heist Contracts
-- other prices in **BULK**
+- Other prices in **BULK**
 - etc